autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 Interface for interacting with Autonity Contract functions using:

 <!-- - Wrapper functions implemented by the NodeJS Console to submit calls to inspect state and state-affecting transactions. -->
-- The `autcli` command-line RPC client to submit calls to inspect state and state-affecting transactions.
+- The `aut` command-line RPC client to submit calls to inspect state and state-affecting transactions.
 - JSON-RPC methods to submit calls to inspect state.

 Datatypes are [Solidity v0.8.3 Types](https://docs.soliditylang.org/en/v0.8.3/types.html#).

 {{% pageinfo %}}
-Examples for calling functions from the Autonity `autcli` command-line tool  use the setup described in the How to [Submit a transaction from Autonity autcli](/account-holders/submit-trans-autcli/).
+Examples for calling functions from `aut` use the setup described in the How to [Submit a transaction from Autonity Utility Tool (aut)](/account-holders/submit-trans-autcli/).
 {{% /pageinfo %}}

 ## activateValidator